DorukTaneli/decision-trees/README.txt

 python3 decision_tree.py

-the code will train the decision trees on given datasets, print evaluation metrics and save the visualizations as png on the folder.
+the code will train the decision trees on given datasets, print evaluation metrics on terminal, and save the visualizations as png to the folder.

 You can check report.pdf for details about implementation and results.